 If you find a grounded bumblebee early in the year, just at the start of the first warmer days, then it is probably a queen.
 She may have been caught out in a sudden shower or a cold spell.
 If the temperature of the thorax falls below 30 oC the bumblebee cannot take off (see temperature regulation).
-The best thing you can do it pick her up using a piece of paper or card, put her somewhere warmer, and feed her.
+The best thing you can do, after you have waited a while to make sure she is not just resting, is pick her up using a piece of paper or card, put her somewhere warmer, and feed her.
 When she has warmed and fed she will most likely fly off.
-You can feed her using a 30/70 mixture of honey and water in a pipette or eye dropper, or just a drop of this on a suitable surface within her reach, but be careful not to wet her hair or get her sticky.
+You can feed her using a 50/50 mix of sugar and water in a pipette or eye dropper, or just a drop of this on a suitable surface within her reach, but be careful not to wet her hair or get her sticky.
 By saving a queen you may have saved an entire nest.
 If the weather is really unsuitable for letting her go, or if it is getting dark, you can keep her for a day or so if you are willing to feed her.
+I used to recommend using a honey/water mix, but there can be bacteria and all sort of stuff in commercial honey that I have stopped doing this.

 A grounded bee found at the height or end of summer is another matter.
 Look at the wings.
 If they are ragged round the edges (see the photographs of wings) then you have either an old queen or an old worker.
 There is little you can do as really it is their time to die, however you could take them in and feed them if you wish, but let them go if they start to fly.
 If the wings are fairly intact then you have probably got a male that is either cold or has been so busy patrolling that he forgot to drink.
 As above you can take him somewhere warm and feed him, then let him go.